 Occupational Psychologist Jobs

-Occupational psychologist jobs apply psychological knowledge, theory and practice to the world of work.
-Occupational psychologist jobs focus on how work conditions and tasks can affect people by developing or constraining them and influencing their wellbeing, and on how individuals and their characteristics determine what work is done, and how.
+Occupational Psychologists apply psychological knowledge, theory and practice to the world of work.
+Occupational Psychologists focus on how work conditions and tasks can affect people by developing or constraining them and influencing their wellbeing, and on how individuals and their characteristics determine what work is done, and how.

-Occupational psychologist jobs also identify and resolve organisational issues with, for example, team culture, training and health and safety, applying expert knowledge of all levels of working (individual, team, organisational and global).
-They may work in a consultancy role, or in-house, with management, training officers, teams and individual staff.
+They also identify and resolve organisational issues with, for example, team culture, training and health and safety, applying expert knowledge of all levels of working (individual, team, organisational and global).
+Occupational Psychologists may work in a consultancy role or in-house, with management, training officers, teams and individual staff.

-Both individual and consultancy-based occupational psychologist jobs carry out a range of work according to the needs of their clients or employing organisation.
+Both individual and consultancy-based roles carry out a range of work according to the needs of their clients or employing organisation.
 The British Psychological Society (BPS) divides this work into eight key areas:-

 - human-machine interaction